Protocentral/protocentral_healthypi_v4/docs/Programming_HealthyPiv4.md

 In the Board Manager, **install ESP32 version 1.0.4**.

+**Step 4: Installing Arduino ESP32 Filesystem(SPIFFS)**

 An arduino plugin, Arduino ESP32 File system uploader needs to be installed for successful compiling of the Healthypi v4 firmware.
 [Refer this link](https://github.com/me-no-dev/arduino-esp32fs-plugin).

-**Step 4: Uploading code to HealthyPi v4**
+**Step 5: Uploading code to HealthyPi v4**

 To enable easy installation of the Healthypi v4 firmware, [download the Protocentral HealthyPiv4 arduino library .zip](https://github.com/Protocentral/Protocentral_HealthyPiv4).
 Open Arduino IDE -> Sketch -> Include Library -> Add .ZIP library -> select the Healthypi-v4 .zip file.
-This ensures that the required libraries are libraries are installed.
+This ensures that the required libraries are installed.

 #### * Excerpts from the code: